claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - Split into pairs and share something small you find satisfying, eg cycling over crunchy Autumn leaves.
 Then share your partner's satisfying thing with the rest of the group.
 - In groups of 3, design a superhero.
 You get to choose one super power reach and combine them into one hero.
 Draw a collaborative picture of the result.

+## The Dictionary Game

+- Prep: You need to find some unusual words, so you need goog googling skills or a big dictionary.
+- Split into groups of three.
+- Each group is given an unusual word, plus its definition.
+- Between them they have to come up with two false definitions of the word and decide who will read out each of the 3 definitions (false mixed with true).
+- Back in the main group, each sub group presents the true definition plus the false definitions, and everybody else has to vote on each of the definitions.
+Finally for each group the true definition is revealed.
+- This will take some time so you might want to save some of the words-plus-definitions for later in the day.

 ## Human rock paper scissors

 1. Whole group agrees on physical poses to represent rock, paper and scissors